Nikita Mirzani: Criticism of Rizieq Shihab

-In May 2017, Nikita criticized FPI leader Rizieq Shihab for his failure to comply with police summonses for questioning over alleged pornography and accused him of "running away".
-Rizieq, who was declared a suspect in the case on 29 May 2017, had left Indonesia in April 2017 after being summoned for questioning and then stayed in Saudi Arabia for over three years.
+In May 2017, Nikita Mirzani criticized FPI leader Rizieq Shihab for his failure to comply with police summonses for questioning over alleged pornography and accused him of "running away".
+Rizieq Shihab, who was declared a suspect in the case on 29 May 2017, had left Indonesia in April 2017 after being summoned for questioning and then stayed in Saudi Arabia for over three years.

-In November 2020, Nikita renewed her criticism of Rizieq, following his return to Indonesia after the criminal charges against him were dropped.
-On her Instagram live account, she said Rizieq, who uses the honorific Habib to signify he is a descendant of the Prophet Muhammad, is a charlatan.
+In November 2020, Nikita Mirzani renewed her criticism of Rizieq Shihab, following his return to Indonesia after the criminal charges against him were dropped.
+On her Instagram live account, she said Rizieq, who uses the honorific Habib to signify he is a descendant of Muhammad, is a charlatan.
 "What I know is that habib means tukang obat (medicine man).
 [Take a] screenshot [of me saying this].
-Habib [Rizieq] is a charlatan, don’t glorify him.
+Habib [Rizieq Shihab] is a charlatan, don’t glorify him.
 Prophet Muhammad, He’s clearly a prophet.
-While this human always makes trouble but he gets a [warm] welcome".FPI supporter and cleric Maaher At-Thuwailibi responded by calling Nikita a lonte (slut), a babi betina (sow) and threatened to spill blood in raiding her house if she failed to apologize within 24 hours.
+While this human always makes trouble but he gets a [warm] welcome".FPI supporter and cleric Maaher At-Thuwailibi responded by calling Nikita Mirzani a lonte (slut), a babi betina (sow) and threatened to spill blood in raiding her house if she failed to apologize within 24 hours.
 Police deployed officers to guard her house.
-Nikita refused to apologize and instead offered to feed those who go to her house.
-She also challenged Rizieq to take a DNA test to prove his assertion that he is a descendant of the Prophet Muhammad.
+Nikita Mirzani refused to apologize and instead offered to feed those who go to her house.
+She also challenged Rizieq Shihab to take a DNA test to prove his assertion that he is a descendant of Muhammad.
 Netizens praised her for her bold remarks.
-In the East Java capital of Surabaya, images of Nikita were displayed as a symbol of resistance against Rizieq when residents protested against the FPI leader.
-Political analyst and lecturer Hendri Satrio also noted that Nikita had become a resistance symbol.
-Nikita said that since gaining viral popularity as a result of her post about Rizieq, she had reaped hundreds of millions of rupiah in endorsements.
+In the East Java capital of Surabaya, images of Nikita Mirzani were displayed as a symbol of resistance against Rizieq Shihab when residents protested against the FPI leader.
+Political analyst and lecturer Hendri Satrio also noted that Nikita Mirzani had become a resistance symbol.
+Nikita Mirzani said that since gaining viral popularity as a result of her post about Rizieq Shihab, she had reaped hundreds of millions of rupiah in endorsements.

 Case against Dito Mahendra

-In June 2022, Nikita is charged with violations of Electronic Information and Transactions Law after calling Dito Mahendra, an Indonesian businessman, a "giver of false hope" and a fraudster.
+In June 2022, Nikita Mirzani is charged with violations of Electronic Information and Transactions Law after calling Dito Mahendra, an Indonesian businessperson, a "giver of false hope" and a fraudster.
 Her iPad and her Instagram account has been seized by the police for investigation.
 On 21 July, she is arrested while shopping at Senayan City, a shopping mall in Jakarta.
-She was released later as the police considered humanitarian reason, as Nikita had three children.
+She was released later as the police considered humanitarian reason, as Nikita Mirzani had three children.

-On 25 October 2022, Nikita was arrested.
+On 25 October 2022, Nikita Mirzani was arrested.